-(1) An Authorised Program Officer must ensure that any restrictive intervention used in the provision of a disability service for which the Authorised Program Officer is responsible is administered in accordance with this Part.
+- (1) An Authorised Program Officer must ensure that any restrictive intervention used on a person to whom this Part applies in the provision of a disability service for which the Authorised Program Officer is responsible is administered in accordance with this Part. - (2) A disability service provider must advise the Senior Practitioner of the name and qualifications of any person appointed as an Authorised Program Officer in the manner and within the period determined by the Senior Practitioner.

-- (2) A disability service provider must advise the Senior Practitioner of the name and qualifications of any person appointed as an Authorised Program Officer in the manner and within the period determined by the Senior Practitioner. - Penalty: 10 penalty units. - (3) The Senior Practitioner must keep a register of the name and qualifications of each Authorised Program Officer.
+(3) The Senior Practitioner must keep a register of the name and qualifications of each Authorised Program Officer.